Libby Sauter

-Libby Sauter (born October 8, 1984) is an American mountaineer, rock climber, and pediatric cardiac intensive care nurse educator.
-Sauter and her climbing partner, Mayan Smith-Gobat, set the women's speed record climbing The Nose on El Capitan, in 2014.
+Libby Sauter (born October 8, 1984) is an American mountaineer, rock climber, former pediatric cardiac intensive care nurse educator that now works as a primary care provider at a low income clinic in the USA.
+In 2007, she became the first woman to walk the Lost Arrow Spire highline.Sauter and her climbing partner, Mayan Smith-Gobat, set the women's speed record climbing The Nose on El Capitan, in 2014.
 In 2017, she became the youngest woman inducted into the American Alpine Club Hall of Fame.
-In 2007, she became the first woman to walk the Lost Arrow Spire highline.

 Mountaineering

 Sauter made the first ascent of a new route on El Hermano in Chile in 2014.
 She set a female speed record on The Nose on El Capitan in October 2014, with Mayan Smith Gobat and Lurking Fear with Quinn Brett.
 She also was a part of the first all female team to climb the Salathe-In-A-Day and to climb two routes in one day on El Cap also with Quinn Brett.
 In 2016, she climbed 4 big wall routes in a day with Quinn Brett.
 She was the first woman to walk the Lost Arrow Spire highline in Yosemite National Park.
 She is the youngest inductee to the Mountaineering Hall of Fame.